In Red

 Shit.
 No one from Seattle had called her Annabeth in her ten years of living here.
 “It’s Anna.”

 Wings flapped in Annabeth’s face, forcing her to duck.
 A crow landed on a nearby park bench.
-Its black feathers had a sheen to them in the sunlight, making the bird look almost purple like a deep bruise.
+Its black feathers had a sheen to them in the sunlight, casting the purple of a deep bruise over the bird.

 “Hello, Annabeth, how are you doing today?”
-Annabeth could hear the twang on the other end of the line now—drawn out vowels and absent g’s.
-She’d moved three-thousand miles away, but her southern roots could still find her.
+The twang hung thick on the other end of the line now.
+All drawn out vowels and absent g’s.

-Most people would find such a reminder comforting.
+Sounds like home.
+Most people would find it comforting.

 Annabeth wasn’t most people.